ai-aimbot/AIMr/README.md

 # NOTICES
 - Currently the mouse movements are not functioning in VALORANT but it will still work as a triggerbot.
-- Fortnite currently doesnt work due to it detected the player in 3rd person (BEING FIXED)
-- You need to use right hand in csgo (BEING FIXED)
 - I'm pretty busy due to school so updates will mostly be on weekends

 # TODO